au-research/raido/app-client/doc/code/guideline.md

 ## Use absolute paths

-The tsconfig is set up for absolte paths, you should use them - it just looks nice.
+The tsconfig is set up for absolute paths, you should use them - it just looks nice.

 Remember to configure your IDE for absolute paths.